amilajack/eslint-plugin-compat/README.md

 ```

 ## Targeting Browsers
-`eslint-plugin-compat` uses the browserslist configuration in `package.json`
+`eslint-plugin-compat` uses the browserslist configuration in `package.json` or from rule option

 See [ai/browserslist](https://github.com/ai/browserslist) for configuration.
 Here's some examples: